microsoft/cppgraphqlgen/README.md

 ## Related projects

-I created a couple of sample projects that worked up to version 2.x to demonstrate integrating the [schema.today.graphql](./samples/today/schema.today.graphql) service into an Electron app.
-I haven't migrated them to 3.x and C++17 yet, but they're available under my personal account.
-Feel free to use either or both of these as a starting point to integrate your own generated service with Node or Electron.
-PRs with links to your own samples or migrating either of those projects to 3.x are welcome.
+I created a couple of sample projects that work with the latest version to demonstrate integrating the [schema.today.graphql](./samples/today/schema.today.graphql) service into an Electron app.
+They're available under my personal account, feel free to use either or both of these as a starting point to integrate your own generated service with Node or Electron.
+PRs with links to your own samples are always welcome.

 - [electron-cppgraphql](https://github.com/wravery/electron-cppgraphql): Node Native Module which compiles against the version of the Node headers included in Electron.